 Welcome to the George C. Young American Inn of Court.
-We are part of the American Inns of Court and share its mission to “advance the rule of law by achieving the highest level of professionalism.”
-We are one Inn among more than 370 chartered Inns, organized in 46 states, the District of Columbia, Guam and Tokyo, serving some 30,000 members.
-Professionalism . . . that is the common goal of the American Inns of Court, and the common goal of the George C. Young American Inn of Court.
-Together with the American Inns of Court, we share a common vision of a “legal profession and judiciary dedicated to professionalism, ethics, civility and excellence.”
-We strive to inspire the legal community to advance the rule of law through example, education and mentoring.
+We are part of the American Inns of Court and share its mission to “advance the rule of law by achieving the highest level of professionalism through example, education, and mentoring.”
+We are one Inn among more than 400 chartered Inns, organized in 48 states, the District of Columbia, Guam, and Tokyo, serving some 30,000 members.
+Each Inn shares a common vision of a “legal profession and judiciary dedicated to professionalism, ethics, civility and excellence.”

-Our Inn was founded in 1990, and has flourished since.
-This is our 30th anniversary!
-We owe much to our founding members, especially to The Honorable George C. Young, our Inn’s namesake.
-Our members come from all areas of practice and include some of the best and most respected lawyers and judges in the state, if not the nation.
-We meet monthly throughout the academic year, but we strongly encourage our members to meet outside of the monthly meetings with their pupilage groups and to attend our social events.
-Each monthly meeting includes a social hour, followed by dinner and a program focusing on ethical considerations, civility and excellence in practice.
-CLE credits are available to those who attend.
+Our Inn was founded in 1990 and has flourished since then.
+We owe much to our founding members and especially to The Honorable George C. Young, our Inn’s namesake.
+Our members come from all areas of practice and include some of the best and most respected lawyers and judges in the state.